davidedc/Fizzygum/docs/overview/filteredCommentsForReadableStandaloneDoc.md

-To get an idea how you can craft your own custom morph prototypes I've included two examples which should give you an idea how to add properties, override inherited methods and use the stepping mechanism for "livelyness":
+To get an idea how you can craft your own custom morph prototypes I've included two examples which should give you an idea how to add properties, override inherited methods and use the stepping mechanism for "livelyness": **BouncerMorph** and **MouseSensorMorph**.

-  BouncerMorph

-  MouseSensorMorph